 Her research has been supported by a number of external fellowships including Fulbright, the Newberry Library, the Herzog August Bibliothek, the Omohundro Institute, and the American Association of University Women.
 In 2019 she received the Latin American Studies Association-Venezuela Section- Best Article- Humanities prize for “The Welser Phantom”: Apparitions of the Welser Venezuela Colony in Nineteenth and Twentieth-century German Cultural Memory.”

-At Binghamton, she teaches courses for both the Comparative Literature and Spanish programs including Travel and Exploration; Intro to World Literature as well as Cultura de España y América Latina (Taught in Spanish) and Perspectivas de la naturaleza en España y Latinoamérica colonial (Taught in Spanish).
-In 2016 and 2017 Professor Montenegro also led a service-learning study abroad course in Cuzco, Peru titled "Sustainability in an Era of Globalization: History, Culture and Literature of the Andes."
+At Binghamton, she teaches courses including Colonization and Genocide; Enlightenment and Empire; The Environment in Latin America and the Caribbean; Travel and Exploration; Intro to World Literature; Specters of War and Colonialism.
+Previously as Assistant Professor she also taught the following for the Spanish program: Grammar; Advanced Reading and Interpretation; Cultura de España y América Latina; España Contemporanea; and Perspectivas de la naturaleza en España y Latinoamérica colonial.
+In 2016 and 2017 Professor Montenegro also led a service-learning study abroad course in Cuzco, Peru.

 - PhD, University of California, Davis

 - Public Humanities